-Hazardous Waste for the purposes of corrective action for SWMUs and AOCs conducted pursuant to section 74-4-4.2(B) of the HWA, 40 CFR Part 264, Subpart F, or 40 CFR § 270.32(b)(2), means a hazardous waste as defined in §74-4-3(I) of the HWA.
-Hazardous waste, for the purposes of corrective action, includes, without limitation any "contaminant" defined in Section I.I of the Permit and hazardous waste as defined in 40 CFR § 261.3, any groundwater contaminant listed in the Water Quality Control Commission (WQCC) Regulations in 20.6.2.3103 NMAC, any toxic pollutant listed in 20.6.2.7 NMAC, any contaminant for which the EPA has promulgated a maximum contaminant level (MCL) at 40 CFR Parts 141 and 143, methyl tert butyl ethylene (MTBE), polychlorinated biphenyls (PCBs), dioxins, and furans.
+Hazardous Waste for the purposes of corrective action for solid waste management units and areas of concern conducted pursuant to section 74-4-4.2(B) of the HWA, 40 CFR Part 264, subpart F, or 40 CFR § 270.32(b)(2), means a hazardous waste as defined in section 74-4-3(I) of the HWA.
+Hazardous waste, for the purposes of corrective action, includes, without limitation any "contaminant" defined in Section I.1 of the Permit and hazardous waste as defined in 40 CFR § 261.3, any ground water contaminant listed in the Water Quality Control Commission (WQCC) Regulations in 20.6.2.3103 NMAC, any toxic pollutant listed in 20.6.2.7 NMAC, any contaminant for which the EPA has promulgated a maximum contaminant level (MCL) at 40 CFR Parts 141 and 143, methyl tertiary butyl ether, polychlorinated biphenyls (PCBs), dioxins, and furans.